znicholasbrown/ai_66/Manual/CPSB.md

 It is important to remember that the variables have a rule scope.
 This means that once the rule has executed the value in the variable becomes invalid.

-For example, if the following rule followed the one above, the message &quot;Hi, my Rebel enemy&quot; would not be sent.
+For example, if the following rule followed the one above, the message "Hi, my Rebel enemy" would not be sent.

 (defrule

    (true)

-   =\&gt;
+   =>

-   (chat-to-player this-any-enemy &quot;Hi, my Rebel enemy&quot;) ; this is never sent
+   (chat-to-player this-any-enemy "Hi, my Rebel enemy") ; this is never sent

    (disable-self)